johannesjh/req2flatpak/docs/source/cli.rst

-As a result, req2flatpak will include suitable package downloads for each of the specified target platforms in the flatpak builder manifest that it generates.
+As a result, req2flatpak will include suitable package downloads for each of the specified target platforms in the flatpak-builder build module that it generates.

 The string format for specifying target platforms is ``<python_version>-<system-architecture>``: